Hydrocephalus (water on the brain) and shunts

 Peterborough PE1 2UQ

-Support and information on spina bifida and hydrocephalus.
+Support and information on spina bifida and hydrocephalus for people in England, Wales and Northern Ireland.

-This information was last checked in April 2012.
-Due for review April 2013
+This information was last checked in December 2015.
+Due for review in November 2018

 Download this publication as: